shihkster1015/Em-Kevin-Pinnacle-Studio/index.md

 <li>Adding subtitle and text effects to your film. </li>
 </ol>

-This manual is uses the trial version of Pinnacle Studios which can be downloaded from free [here](https://www.pinnaclesys.com/en/free-trials).
+This manual is uses the trial version of Pinnacle Studios which can be downloaded for free [here](https://www.pinnaclesys.com/en/free-trials).